Wheelchair Accessibility at Krka National Park

 Accessible Entrances

-As explained in detail in my post Day Trip to Krka from Split: A Complete Guide, there are two main entrances to Krka National Park- Skradin and Lozovac.
+As explained in detail in my article, Day Trip to Krka from Split: A Complete Guide, there are two main entrances to Krka National Park- Skradin and Lozovac.
 The best entrance for wheelchair accessibility at Krka is dependent on the season.

 High Season: April to October